 1. Common Application

 We require that you submit the Common Application and Emerson College questions and writing supplement before we can begin to review your application.
-The $65 application fee is waived for all international applicants for Fall 2014 and Spring 2014 start terms.
+The $65 application fee is waived for all international applicants.

 Please make sure to use the same name listed on your passport as the name you provide in your application.
 You will receive an application acknowledgement via email once these application components have been submitted.
 You will also receive acknowledgement via email when your application becomes complete.